NxPKG/khulnasoft-docs/content/load-balancing/load-balancers/_index.md

 ## Properties

-For an up-to-date list of load balancer properties, refer to [Load balancer properties](/api/operations/load-balancers-load-balancer-details) in the Cloudflare API documentation.
+For an up-to-date list of load balancer properties, refer to [Load balancer properties](/api/operations/load-balancers-load-balancer-details) in the Khulnasoft API documentation.

 ---

 ## API commands

-The Cloudflare API supports the following commands for load balancers.
+The Khulnasoft API supports the following commands for load balancers.

 | Command | Method | Endpoint |
 | --- | --- | --- |